mh5/building-tex/patched-tex-fpc/README.md

 No, only DVI is supported in this project.
 I am considering trying my luck with a minimal build of `dvipdfmx` in the future.

+Also, the TeX-FPC project comes with a documentation for compiling `dvips`, which converts DVI files to PS files.
+I will give it a try in the future and include it in this image.

 ### Is there a way to run this on Windows?